 Actually, it is said that it was Wayne (a drinking buddy apart from anything else) who gave Boetticher the nickname Budd, which stuck.
 Boetticher and Wayne had a kind of love/hate relationship.
+“Duke thought I was arrogant, too damned secure, dogmatic, opinionated and egotistical.
+Of course, it was dificult to get my points across with a boss who made my arrogance, security, dogmatism, opinions and ego pale in comparison.”
 In old age Budd said that his later films had “taken Randolph Scott and shoved him up John Wayne’s ass,” not a pretty image, I must say, but we get the point.

 Budd first rode the range, though, earlier than that, as assistant director (uncredited), on the set of the 1943 Randolph Scott/Glenn Ford picture The Desperadoes, directed by Charles Vidor for Columbia.
 How much input Boetticher had is difficult to say, but it’s a fun film.
-His first Westerns in the director’s chair were two forgettable black & white low-budget movies for Monogram, Black Midnight and The Wolf Hunters, in 1949.
+Boetticher got on very well (after a stormy introduction) with Columbia boss Harry Cohn.
+His first Westerns in the director’s chair were forgettable black & white low-budget movies for Monogram, Black Midnight and The Wolf Hunters, in 1949.
+Boetticher said, “I suspect folks bought a lot of popcorn when my pictures came on.”
 One thing, though: Black Midnight was Boetticher’s first use of Lone Pine locations.
 These were to become central to him.

-But then, after Bullfighter, came a ‘proper’ Western, Universal’s Horizons West in 1952, the first of three he did for them that year.
+But then, after Bullfighter, came a ‘proper’ Westerns, at Universal.
+Budd directed nine films there, six of them Westerns.
+Horizons West in 1952 was the first of three he did for them that year.
 This was not a great film, it’s fair to say.
 It’s a pretty standard oater about three Confederate soldiers returning to Texas after the war, brothers Robert Ryan and Rock Hudson, and ranch foreman James Arness.
 Hudson and Arness get right back into ranch life but Major Ryan can’t settle down and goes on to build an empire by rustling, corrupting judges and so forth.
 But it had good actors (especially Ryan) and definitely had its moments.

 Later in the year he directed Audie Murphy in The Cimarron Kid, a Bill Doolin story.
 Yes, it’s a bit on the obvious side; some of these Audie Westerns were.
-But some excellent character actors were used for the lesser parts: James Best, Noah Beery Jr. and Hugh O’Brian, among others.
+But some excellent character actors were used for the lesser parts: James Best (later to be excellent in Ride Lonesome), Noah Beery Jr and Hugh O’Brian, among others.
 These were to become regulars.
 And like all Audie Westerns it’s nicely photographed, by Charles P Boyle this time, who had worked on She Wore a Yellow Ribbon with Winton Hoch, so must have learned a thing or two.
 These two 1952 Westerns were not great art but they were perfectly satisfactory oaters, and maybe a bit better than that.